Bnseamster/trainify/README.md

 ### Back End:
 >Using Django with python I was able to easily create a backend thatworked for my project.
 The models function of Django allowed me toeasily create entries in any of my six database tables/models andsort through them in order to send information to the frontend.

-I believe that my application thouroughly utilizes all of the main principals and knowledge used in the CS50 web course.
-Futhermore, it meets the rigor required for a final project for it heavy use of javascript, django, HTML, and CSS as evidinced by the desriptions above and my video submission of the project.